 If a prescription reflects a change in dosage, it is treated like a new prescription.
 However, if a new prescription is identical to the previous one, the pharmacy benefit manager will look back 180 days to determine if the refill can be approved.
-For a 90-day retail or mail order prescription, you should request the refill when you have no more than a 14-day supply remaining.
+For a 90-day retail or mail order prescription, you should request the refill when you have no more than a 22-day supply remaining.
+For opioids, you should request the refill at retail when you have no more than a 3-day supply remaining.